 The internet is filled with videos and articles on how to get good at gaming.
 But what I found when researching for this article, is that most of them are far from useful.
-Most of them have tips such as: be single, be unemployed and stop socializing on their list.
+Most of them have tips such as: be single, be unemployed, and stop socializing on their list.
 These claims are obviously more of a joke than anything and are supposed to be taken with a huge grain of salt, but not very helpful nonetheless.
 So that is why I decided to put together a list of tips, to ACTUALLY become a better gamer.
-My second motivation for making this list was that in recent times, competitive gaming is really taking off.
-And a lot of people are not just playing casually anymore, but are really looking to constantly improve their gaming skills.
+My second motivation for making this list was that in recent times, competitive gaming is taking off.
+And a lot of people are not just playing casually anymore, but are looking to improve their gaming skills constantly.
 This list is chronological, but keep in mind that each point on the list is more or less important depending on the reader.
 But with no further adieu, let’s get on the list.

 7. Gaming Gear